ABOUT THE AMERICAN HEART ASSOCIATION

 WHY WE'RE NEEDED...

 Heart disease is the No. 1 killer of Americans.
-Stroke ranks fourth and is a leading cause of severe adult disability.
+Stroke now ranks fifth and is a leading cause of severe adult disability.
 Each year, these diseases kill more than 811,000 Americans, which is roughly the same as the entire population of El Paso, Texas; Baton Rouge, La.; or Tacoma, Wash.
 Some form of cardiovascular disease affects more than one in every three adult Americans.
 Many suffer terribly from disabilities caused by these diseases.

 OUR 2020 GOAL...